 So, if I'm going to be completely forthright, half of me is dying to write this, and the other half of me never wants to speak to anyone about it ever again.
 Although Holbox (prounounced "hole-bosh") is becoming more and more popular each year, it’s still a bit of a hidden gem in Mexico (and I don't entirely want to blow the whistle on it!).
 Our recent trip to the island now stands as one of our favourite finds in Mexico (and maybe in the world).
 Holbox is a small(ish) island situated in the north of Mexico on the Yucatan Peninsula.
 It’s really, really, really sleepy.
 Holbox has no pavement, it’s all sand beaches and roads, which means you can seriously ditch the shoes and even flip flops for your entire stay!
 Holbox also has no cars, just golf carts, bikes, and your own two feet.
+Because we love it so much, we can up with a list of things to, where to eat, and where to stay in Isla Holbox!

 If you’re not okay to chill on beaches, have next to no internet access, casually explore the town by bike or golf cart, then stop reading now.
 If this sounds great to you, please read on!